 Fundraisers plunge back into chilly water at Tobay Beach

-More than 200 people showed up to the annual Town of Oyster Bay Polar Plunge, according to organizers with Special Olympics New York, which hosted the event.
-The annual fundraiser, which normally featured live music and other festive arrangements, was canceled last year days before its scheduled March 14 date because of the coronavirus pandemic that struck the nation days earlier.
+More than 200 showed up for this year's event, according to organizers with the host, Special Olympics New York.
+The fundraiser, which normally features live music and other festive arrangements, was canceled last year days before its scheduled March 14 date because of the coronavirus pandemic that struck the nation days earlier.

-This year, safety precautions were enacted to bring back the event at the beach on Jones Beach Island, including socially distancing teams with 15-minute intervals in between plunges, temperature checks at the beach entrance and limiting the number of spectators allowed, according to organizers.
+This year, safety precautions were enacted to bring back the event at the beach on Jones Beach Island, including socially distancing teams with 15-minute intervals in between plunges, temperature checks at the beach entrance and limiting the number of spectators, according to organizers.

 After jumping into the water in the morning with outside temperatures registering at 41 degrees, Kyle Delgado, 28, of Lindenhurst, said he had trained for the event by taking a lot of cold showers in the days leading up to the plunge.